home negligent security

 Back to Top

 Poor planning opens the door to catastrophic injuries, violent assaults, and emotional trauma.
 It can be hard to ever feel safe again after being attacked, mugged, or having your property vandalized.
-Going out and enjoying the local mall or even just walking down the street to a friend’s apartment may become so emotionally taxing.
-Your day to day enjoyment in life could completely disappear.
+Going out and enjoying the local mall or even walking down the street to a friend’s apartment may become emotionally taxing.
+Your day-to-day enjoyment of life could completely disappear.

 Unfortunately, on top of those stresses, you may also have to deal with the financial fallout of negligent security.
-Injuries need to be treated and damaged property needs to be fixed or replaced, so you’re likely looking at a large expense.
-If you need time to recover from your wounds then you’ll have to miss work and potentially lose out on wages, which will make it even harder to pay for your medical bills and replaced property.
+Injuries need to be treated, and damaged property needs to be fixed or replaced, so you’re likely looking at a large expense.
+If you need time to recover from your wounds, then you’ll have to miss work and potentially lose out on wages, which will make it even harder to pay for your medical bills and replace property.

 Even if the criminal that caused you so much pain is caught and tried, that doesn’t mean all the responsible parties have been held accountable for what happened to you.
 The criminal is only one piece of the equation.